Mitigating Concentration Risk in Large Portfolios

 What Is Concentration Risk?

-Concentration risk arises when a portfolio’s performance becomes overly dependent on one asset, sector, or market.
-While large positions can generate significant gains, they expose investors to outsized losses if that asset falters.
+Concentration risk occurs when your portfolio’s performance depends too much on one asset, sector, or market.
+While a concentrated bet can produce outsized gains, it also exposes you to heavy losses if that investment stumbles.

 Source: FINRA – Understanding Investment Risk